 I created this polytheistic dice sortition technique as a practical way of augmenting my primary scrying divination practice by unifying three of the spiritual traditions that I practice: Cultus Deorum Romanorum, Anglo-Saxon Heathenry, and Kemeticism respectively.
-I have also included Hellenic, Norse, Canaanite, and Sumerian equivalents for others to benefit from.
-To utilize Sortes Deorum you need either four two-sided dice (cowrie shells work great), three six-sided dice (3d6), an eight-sided die and a cowrie shell/coin in a dyad system (1d8 + 1d2), or two four-sided dice in a tetrad system (1d4 + 1d4).
-The tetrad dice system can be produced using knucklebones if you can obtain them.
+I have also included Hellenic, Gaulish, Norse, Canaanite, and Sumerian equivalents for others to benefit from.
+To utilize Sortes Deorum you'll need a twenty-sided, icosahedral die (1d20).

 Septimal Pendulum Chart